-Robert practices in public international law.
+Robert practises in public international law.
 This includes state immunity, state responsibility, sovereignty, territorial boundaries, corporation’s rights and responsibilities under international law, international investment disputes, international organisations, self-determination, international humanitarian law and international human rights law.

 He brings considerable expertise to this area of practice from his experience as the Director of the British Institute of International and Comparative Law, and Professor of International Law and Human Rights at the University of Nottingham.
-He is also a former Fellow and Lecturer at St. John's College, University of Cambridge, and he has practiced as a solicitor with leading commercial law firms.
+He is also a former Fellow and Lecturer at St. John's College, University of Cambridge, and he has practised as a solicitor with leading commercial law firms.
 He is a Bencher of Middle Temple.

 Robert has written extensively on public international law and international human rights law, including being an author of the leading Cases and Materials on International Law.
 He has also provided advice to governments, corporations, international organisations, non-governmental organisations and peoples concerning international law and human rights issues, including advising on the drafting of new constitutions and conducting training courses around the world.